sonu9989/ESTS/README.md

 # ESTS
-Estimator of Subsidence Trend and Seasonality (ESTS) is an open-source integrated model that combines Geographically Weighted Regression (GWR) & Random Forest (RF) for estimating the trend and seasonality of subsidence by only using groundwater (hydraulic head) observations.
+Estimator of Subsidence Trend and Seasonality (ESTS) is an open-source integrated model that combines Geographically Weighted Regression (GWR) & Random Forest (RF) for estimating the trend and seasonality in subsidence by only using groundwater (hydraulic head) observations as input variable.

 ## 1. Seasonality and trend decomposition (STD) of subsidence and groundwater
 **Decomposition.py**: - Conducts Time series decomposition of original hydraulic head (h) & deformation (s) time series dataset.